 How to look for records of...
-Public health and epidemics in the 19th and 20th centuries
+Public health and social policy in the 19th century

 How can I view the records covered in this guide?

 How many are online?